Tefuye Historical Trail and Mt. Zhizhong: A Trail That Lets You Get A Glimpse of Highest Peak in Northeast Asia

 hikers to report poachers if seeing them.
 I truly hope this will help reduce illegal logging.

-I also noticed there were many acorns on the trail.
+I also saw there were many acorns on the trail.
 Our guide told

 us those were acorns of Ring-cupped Oak trees 青剛櫟.
 Those seeds